Derrick Crass: Notes of interest

 With his daughter, Rachel, they became the second father and daughter to compete together at a USA Senior National Championship (2002).
 To date, they are the only known father and daughter pair in the world to compete at the Junior World Championships and Senior World Championships.
-In 2010 Derrick Crass invented DC Blocks; stackable and portable weightlifting blocks made in the USA from 100% recycled plastic.
+In 2010 Derrick Crass invented DC Blocks, which are stacked to assist in exercises, primarily weightlifting.
 Derrick currently resides in Ormond Beach, Florida.